dealloc/dungeon_rs/crates/assets/README.md

 # `DungeonRS assets`

-This crate handles the management of asset libraries.
+This crate handles the management of asset packs.
-Asset libraries are collections of image files that have been categorised and grouped in a way that can be searched.
+Asset packs are collections of image files that have been categorised and grouped in a way that can be searched.

 The idea is that you can point DungeonRS at a directory containing image folders,